 Platelet-Rich Plasma can be used with Lasers and Radio Frequency devices to deliver a smoother, more rejuvenated look for your clients.
 The benefit of adding PRP is that the activated platelets in the PRP stimulates the production of natural collagen which enhances the results that your patients get.
 It also accelerates the healing of the skin from the adverse effects of lasers much faster than using just topical post-care treatments.
 PRP also reduces the redness of the face much quicker.

-If you thought Micro-needling was great for skin resurfacing, the results can be much, much better when combined with Platelet-Rich Plasma.
+If you thought Micro Pigmentation was great for skin resurfacing, the results can be much, much better when combined with Platelet-Rich Plasma.
 This procedure, made famous by Kim Kardashian and other celebrities, is one of the most sought-after treatments in dermatology.
 It’s perfect for facial regions that require deeper perforation as well as delicate regions like the area around the eyes.
 The combination treatment is a match made in aesthetic heaven – because it produces massive amounts of collagen in the skin leading to smoother, firmer and noticeably younger-looking skin.
 It produces great results in terms of reducing the appearance of imperfections like stretch marks.
-The micro needling breaks up the fibrous tissues of the skin and the PRP promotes the growth of new, healthy tissues.
+The micro pigmentation breaks up the fibrous tissues of the skin and the PRP promotes the growth of new, healthy tissues.

 Just days ago, a new study has revealed that when 5% minoxidil solution was combined with PRP, it showed more improvements in hair regrowth for female patients with androgenetic alopecia than without PRP.
 This is just one of the few cases.
 The New York hair restoration specialist Dr. Amiya Prasad, M.D has consistently proven that adding PRP with extracellular matrix (ECM) can work wonders to thinning hair.
 The beauty of PRP for hair regeneration is that the patients need only ONE treatment to see impressive results.
 And only a small minority of patients will need a second treatment, usually after 18 months.

 Ok, this is not really a domain of Platelet-Rich Plasma since PRP injections alone cannot revise a scar.
 However, researchers have shown us that a combination of autologous PRP along with LED phototherapy at 830 nm is an excellent treatment for scars.
 That is really just a start.
-There are other PRP-combination procedures for scars like the use of PRP bio-fillers using this device as well as PRP and micro-needling using this device.
+There are other PRP-combination procedures for scars like the use of PRP bio-fillers using this device as well as PRP and micro pigmentation using this device.
 Subcision is another procedure that works well with PRP for re-plumping areas of lost volume or depressed scars.